It's not a secret. Many people want to visit Iceland – and many do.

 From 1996 until today, the number of yearly visitor arrivals multiplied by a factor of 10.
 In the year 1996 about 200,000 tourist arrivals were registered.
 In 2017, for the first time, over 2 million arrivals were recorded within one year. ,

 This calls for responsible, sustainable and educated travels.
 When planning and booking your trip, integrate as many sustainability and educational components as possible.
-This podcast episode / blog article helps you to get started with your responsible and conscious Iceland adventure.
+This blog article helps you to get started with your responsible and conscious Iceland adventure.

-Hello and welcome, I’m Daniela and this is the Science of Travel Blog + Podcast!
-This blog/podcast combines geosciences, sustainable and educated traveling.
+Hello and welcome, I’m Daniela and this is the Science of Travel Blog!
+This blog combines geosciences, sustainable and educated traveling.
 We talk about our beautiful planet Earth as a whole and specifically about landscape formation & Earth surface processes, spectacular travel destinations and other topics as they relate to nature and living a good life in general.
 The star of the show this time is: Iceland 🇮🇸.

 - the #1 reason people want to travel to Iceland